C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Britain:

-i Lloyd’s Policies: Prepared by broker; policy and Bureau slip lodged,
+i Lloyd’s Policies: Prepared by broker; policy and Bureau slip lodged, checked,

-line proportion insured is shown; each subscription is a separate contract.
+insured is shown; each subscription is a separate contract.

-ii Companies’ Policies: Combined policy form used (since 1939) for
+ii Companies’ Policies: Combined policy form used (since 1939) for all

-of London Underwriters for checking & signing.
+Underwriters for checking & signing.

-2 Canada: Subscription Policies (Joint Policies) used for large risks
+2 Canada: Subscription Policies (Joint Policies) used for large risks so that

-a proportion of the risk and each signs the policy.
+the risk and each signs the policy.

-3 USA: Like Canada, but signing of Subscription Policy by American
+3 USA: Like Canada, but signing of Subscription Policy by American Hull

-Hull Insurance Syndicate.
+Insurance Syndicate.

 Marine Adventure: For perils covered by marine contract--includes perils of the sea and is extended to include land risks incidental to the sea voyage and losses on inland waterways.
 The adventure must be lawful; there must be a ship, goods or other movables exposed to marine perils, or where the earning of freight/commission/profit endangered by marine perils.
 Marine Adventure also occurs where liability to a third party may be incurred by some person with interest or responsibility for the ship or goods.